 I had flown in from London arriving at Bangkok Suvarnabhumi Airport at 16:00 and then made my way to Bangkok’s main train station (Hua Lamphong) by taking the Airport Link to Makkasan and then changing to the MRT (underground).
 The journey took about 50 minutes and cost me a total of 70 THB (£1.40 or $2).
 I made it about an hour before my 19:30 train.
-I knew I could get a seat because I booked it in advance through Thailand Trains and I picked up the ticket at the DOB Building opposite the station before I got on the train.
-I had worried that the ticket collection office might not be open after 18.00, but the ticket collection office in the DOB Building in fact stays open every day until 20:00.
+I knew I could get a seat because I booked it in advance through Thailand Trains.

-- Use the Search Box below to buy train tickets in Thailand online ready for collection in Bangkok.
+- Use the Search Box below to buy train tickets in Thailand online ready for your arrival in Thailand.

 Waiting at Bangkok’s Main Railway Station

 Hua Lamaphong train station is a beautiful building built in Neo-Classical style in the centre of Bangkok’s China Town.
 Leave your luggage at the station if you have a few hours and have a stroll around China Town.
 I could have done this except it was dark and I was tired from travelling so instead I sat down at an outdoor restaurant opposite the station and had dinner: chicken and rice, and two large Singha beers, for the princely sum of 240 THB (£5 or $7).